-For the first question without loss generality we take simple case, L=2, and the corresponding SISO impulse responses $\{h{j,i}(t)\}$ in equation (1) have been generated according to the CM 6 UWB-IR channel model, i.e. IEEE 802.15.4 with $\lambda=1.13$ (1/ns), $T{\mu}=15.9$ (ns), $\gamma=9.3$ (ns), $N_f=8$, and the spectral efficiency of 1/200 (bit/sec/Hz).
-The simulations first take $N_r=1$ and then let $N_t=1,2,3,4$, namely investigating the MISO situations.
+For the first question without loss generality we take simple case, L = 2, and the corresponding SISO impulse responses $\{h{j,i}(t)\}$ in equation (1) have been generated according to the CM 6 UWB-IR channel model, i.e. IEEE 802.15.4 with $\lambda = 1.13$ (1/ns), $T{\mu} = 15.9$ (ns), $\gamma = 9.3$ (ns), $N{\rm f} = 8$, and the spectral efficiency of 1/200 (bit/sec/Hz).
+The simulations first take $N{\rm r} = 1$ and then let $N{\rm t} = 1, 2, 3, 4$, namely investigating the MISO situations.

 Under the above conditions, Figures 2, and 3 show the V = 5, 15 with Nakagami distribution multipath channels.
-Here we have the parameters: Nakagami distribution multipath channel with $N_r = 1$ and $N_t = 1$, 2, 3, and 4 the S/N is in "dB".

-It is clearly to show by those figures that under the same statistic distribution the random variable V has impacted on the S/N under the same BER.
-For example, for the targeted BER, 10^{-5} , when the $N{\rm t}=2$ there are 1.6 dB draped and in general case it is obviously that with V increasing the S/N will significantly dropped (Figures 2 and 3).
-It is noted that we did not change any Nakagami parameter such as "m," as we are now focus on how the random variable V impact on the S/N for the MIMO communications.
-After that we are going to show how the Nakagami parameter m and random variable together impact on the S/N to the MIMO communications.
+It is clearly to show that under the same statistic distribution the random variable V has impacted on the S/N under the same BER.
+For example, for the targeted BER, 10-5, when the $N_t =$ 2 there are 1.6 dB draped and in general case it is obviously that with V increasing the S/N will significantly dropped (Figures 2 and 3).

 Figures 4 and 5 presented the almost similar situations as that in Figures 2 and 3 except for the distribution changed from Nakagami distribution to log-normal distribution.

-Here we have Log-normal distribution multipath channel with N_r =1 and N_t = 1, 2, 3, and 4 the S/N is in "dB" in Figures 4 and 5.
-Again, we are focus on the in this particular distribution how the MIMO parameters (N_t) impact on the S/N. Even though the distributions are changed from the Nakagami- to log-normal- distributions, the simulation conclusions are highly similar, which can be evidenced by the observations from Figures 4 and 5.
+Even though the distributions are changed from the Nakagami- to log-normal- distributions, the simulation conclusions are highly similar, which can be evidenced by the observations from Figures 4 and 5.
 However, it is noted that under the similar conditions log-normal distribution will cause more S/N drops if we compare the simulation results obtained from Figure 2 with that from Figure 4.
 This is not surprised as the samples increased those two distributions approach the common nature.

-Let's have a look at Figures 6 and 7, which show the other different distributions.
+Let's have a look at Figures 6 and 7, which show the different distributions.
 The distribution becomes zero mean Gaussian distribution, which models highly-scattered outdoor NLOS propagation environments.
+It is indeed, as we observed, the more drops under the same conditions.